Your frozen embryo transfer didn’t work – now what?

 - “Not now” doesn’t mean “Not ever”.

 Jackie transferred two embryos on her first FET and got a BFN.
 Then her second transfer resulted in twins!
 Rebecca put in 2 embryos that were great quality and got a BFN.
 Then she put in one embryo that was not as good of quality as the previous two and got her beautiful daughter.
 I could tell stories for days of the third transfer being the one that worked, and I hang onto those stories for hope.
 It brings me both comfort and anxiety to realize that there is no perfect prediction or science about embryo donation.
 Your chances of success on the next transfer are just as high as they were on this one.
+As Mary Kay Ash put it, “Never give up, because you never know if the next try is going to be the one that works.”

 It’s okay to be sad, to grieve both the loss of potential life the embryos could have held and the dreams you had for them.
 The fact that you may have already a child, children, or remaining embryos doesn’t erase the disappointment you feel.
 In the midst of grieving this loss, just don’t forget to acknowledge these truths: